spikelynch/annales/output/annales.md

 ###10.P

-Repelete with the ronchnic lancussion of the city, Ponetan left for his palace in Scaoting Tow.
+Replete with the ronchnic lancussion of the city, Ponetan left for his palace in Scaoting Tow.